Skip to main content

 Step 2.
 Create the Application

-- Access the Workspace where you incorporated the steps and added the Stacks mentioned at the beginning of the guide.
+1. Access the Workspace where you added the Stacks you created in the previous steps.

 stk use workspace